nicopietroni/quadwild/README.md

 GUROBI_LIB          = gurobi95
 ```

-You can now compile the project quadwild/quadwild.pro with qmake or QtCreator.

 <br/>

-If you need CoMISo to compute fields, you need to add a define `COMISO_FIELD` to the project and build the cmake project in libs/CoMISo.
+If you do not need CoMISo, you can simply remove the define `COMISO_FIELD` in the file libs.pri:

-For the define, you can find a line to uncomment in libs.pri:
 ```
 #DEFINES += COMISO_FIELD
 ```

-Then, you need to compile CoMISo with its dependencies (BLAS):
+However, for organic meshes, we suggest to abilitate CoMISo.
+You need to compile it along with its dependencies (BLAS):
 ```
 apt install libblas-dev
 cd quadwild/libs/CoMISo